kasramp/Eris/README.md

 - [/v1/weather/currentbyip](#currentbyip)

 ### <a name="current">/v1/weather/current</a>
-To use this API three parameters are required which two are compulsory and another one is optional.
+To use this API three URL parameters are required which two are compulsory and another one is optional.

 The list of parameters with their description can be found below table